-Serbian limited liability company (d.o.o.).
-This type of company is widely used for starting a business in Serbia.
-It is a legal entity where all the shareholders have a limited liability, based on their contributions and suitable for small and medium businesses is the private limited liability company in Serbia.
-The founders must provide a minimum share capital of 500 EUR and this type of entity cannot be formed by more than 50 shareholders.
+Serbian limited liability company (d.o.o.) is widely used for starting a business in Serbia, it is a legal entity where all the shareholders have a limited liability, based on their contributions and suitable for small and medium businesses.
+For a private limited liability companyin Serbia, the founders must provide a minimum share capital of EUR 500 and this type of entity cannot be formed by more than 50 shareholders.
 According to the Company Act in Serbia, all shareholders of a limited liability company are liable for its earnings and debts.
 The major decisions of the Serbian D.O.O. are taken by the general meeting of the shareholders, while the daily decisions and the strict control on observing the articles of association are handled by a director.

 If the Serbian or foreign founders have a higher amount of money to invest in a business, they can incorporate a Serbianjoint stock company (A.D.).
 There are two types of joint stock companies in Serbia:

 - closed joint stock companies (where the founders must provide a share capital of at least 10,000 EUR and cannot have more than 100 shareholders),

 - open joint stock company (with a minimum share capital of 25,000 EUR and more than 100 shareholders).
 Only the stocks of the open joint stock company can be registered with the Stock Exchange in order to increase the capital.
 The major decisions are also taken by the general meeting of the shareholders, while the daily ones are taken by a board of directors, controlled by a supervisory board.

 The Serbian general partnership is formed by two or more individuals or corporate bodies united under a partnership agreement and with a personality not separated from the one of the entity.
 No minimum share capital is necessary to run this business and the capital is usually stipulated in the partnership agreement.
 All the major decisions are taken by all the members and, in case of liquidation, the personal assets of the members are not protected.